johnandrea/generate-gedcom/README.md

 ## Timing on a modest pc

 Without dates:
-- 10 thousand individuals in about 1 second.
+- 10 thousand individuals in less than 1 second.
 - one million individuals in about 32 seconds.

+With dates (and more):
+- 10 thousand individuals in less than 1 second.
+- one million individuals in about 50 seconds.

 ## Limitations